-

 Daily Face Washing

 As mentioned earlier, always remember to wash the dirt or makeup off your face every day by using mild cleansers.
-If you are prescribed with topical medications by your dermatologist, make sure to use as directed by your doctor.
+If you are prescribed topical medications by your dermatologist, make sure to use them as directed by your doctor.
 Never sleep with your makeup on.

 I hope that you find this article useful.
 I should give a small disclaimer letting you know that I am in no way a medical professional, nor am I a skincare professional.
 My information comes from trusted medical websites.